FontoXML/fontoxml-table-flow-xhtml/README.md

 # XHTML table support

-Provide support for XHTML compatible tables.
+This add-on adds support for XHTML tables to a Fonto editor.

-This packages exposes a single {@link configureAsXhtmlTableElements} function for configuring XHTML table elements.
+This add-on exposes one function called {@link configureAsXhtmlTableElements}.
+This function configures all XHTML table elements.
+This eliminates the need for configuring any of the XHTML table elements separately.

-Use the configureAsXhtmlTableElements like this:
+The `configureAsXhtmlTableElements` function should be used in a configureSxModule file, like this:

 ```
 configureAsXhtmlTableElements(sxModule, {
 	// Priority of the selectors used to select the table elements (optional)
 	priority: 2,